Today I want to share 12 tips that have been really useful for me to calm my anxiety in everyday life.

 Watch a couple of episodes of your favorite sit-com or TV-series.
 Browse your favorite social media feeds.
-Have relaxing or upbeat night out with friends.
+Have relaxing or upbeat evening with friends.

 Do something that takes your mind off the situation that causes anxiety, even if it is just for a few hours.